Data Centers in Constanța

 Market Access, Business & Tax Climate

-Proximity To Key Business Districts: Data centers in Constanța are positioned to serve the Port of Constanța, one of the largest and most important ports on the Black Sea.
-This proximity is critical for logistics, shipping, and international trade companies that require low-latency connectivity for their operations.
+Proximity To Key Business Districts: Data centers in Constanța are strategically located to support the Port of Constanța, one of the largest and busiest ports on the Black Sea.
+This makes it a prime location for logistics, shipping, and international trade companies.

 Natural Disaster Risk

-Constanța has a low overall risk profile for natural disasters, with an INFORM Risk score of 2.9 out of 10, as of September 2025.
-While the general threat level is minimal, specific hazards should be considered for infrastructure planning and resilience.
+Constanța has a low overall risk profile for natural disasters, with an INFORM score of 2.9 out of 10 as of September 2025.
+The assessment indicates that while the overall threat is minimal, operators should engineer facilities to mitigate specific regional hazards.

 - Earthquake: 6.1/10